mikeyjwilliams/Sprint-Challenge-React-Wars/Answers.md

 props handle the data which is passed from above, and cannot be changed from a component below it to a component above it by props. they are sorta the object key  from the key value pair when passing data.

+they must be pure functions and cannot change their own props.